akora/homelab/README.md

 ansible all -m ping
 ```

-You should see SUCCESS for each host.
+You should see SUCCESS for each host. ping/pong

 ## Security Hardening

 To avoid man-in-the-middle attacks, it's important to enable host key checking.
+Not critical for a home lab, but recommended.

 ### Add Host Keys to known_hosts